MilestoneInnovativeTechnologies/SmartKitchen/settings.md

 Default is 100

-sale_menu
+sale_menu, home_delivery_menu, take_away_menu
 This should be the name of a menu.
-The purpose of this settings is, In Sales of items (Direct Selling By Receptionist) all items and items groups are displayed..
-This can be limited to any specified menu..
+The purpose of these settings is, In Sales or any type of Order of items all items and items groups are displayed.
+This can be limited to any specified menu.
-That menu name is given here..
-The name should be exactly same as what in Menus..
+That menu name is given here.
+The name should be exactly same as what in Menus.
+If there is a menu of name exactly same of any type or order, then this menu will be taken for that type of order.
+This have lesser priority than that of having in settings

+sale_price_list, home_delivery_price_list, take_away_price_list
+This should be the name of a price list.
+The purpose of these settings is, In any type of Order which price list should be taken is decided by this setting.
+The price list name should be exactly same as what in Price lists If there is a price list of name exactly same of any type or order, then this price list will be taken for that type of order.
+This have lesser priority than that of having in settings

 online_order_waiter_handle